Patagonia is in the far southern region of South America. Here’s how to visit Perito Moreno Glacier and Torres Del Paine.

 Right now, I’m sitting on my final long distance bus in Chile heading south to Punta Arenas—one of the southern most towns in South America.
 This three-hour ride is nothing compared to what we’ve been through the last few days…

-Our Navimag boat arrived in Puerto Natales one day late due to the aforementioned rescue mission.
+Our Navimag boat arrived in Puerto Natales one day late due to the rescue mission I mentioned in my last post.
 This delay seemed to have some kind of trickle down effect that messed with all our plans for the next seven days.
 We couldn’t head right to Torres Del Paine National Park as planned because all the buses had already left for the day.
-So we shuffled around the small lack-luster town for the day doing the normal travel tasks–finding a hostel, some food, and some internet.
+So we shuffled around the small lack-luster town for the day doing the normal travel tasks — finding a hostel, some food, and some internet.

 The next day we boarded a bus tour headed for Torres Del Paine, the most visited park in Chile.
 Three hours later we were inside the park…